Clydebank F.C. (1965): Formation and early years

 Following the failure of the merger the Steedman brothers formed a new incarnation of Clydebank F.C. in 1965.
 Playing at New Kilbowie, the new club started in the Combined Reserve League competing against Jordanhill Training College, Glasgow Corporation Transport, and the Third XIs of the Old Firm before being elected to the Scottish League in 1966.

 Clydebank won the 1975–76 Scottish Second Division, gaining promotion with it.
 They also reached the final of the one-off Spring Cup tournament, implemented after the re-structuring of the league, but lost 4–2 after extra time to Airdrieonians.
 The following season they finished second in the First Division, and were promoted to the top flight of Scottish football for the first time, becoming the first club to play in all three Scottish League divisions after league reconstruction in 1975.
 The club built a new covered stand and installed wooden bench seating in order to bring capacity down to 9,950 and avoid SPL safety legislation that only applied to grounds of capacity 10,000 and upwards.
-As a consequence, New Kilbowie became the first all-seater football stadium in the UK.
+Contrary to popular belief New Kilbowie Park was not the first all-seated stadium in the UK.
+Work was not completed until November 1979, a full year behind Aberdeen F.C.

 The club finished bottom of the Premier Division in their first season and were relegated.
 Clydebank finished second in the First Division again in 1984–85 but, as before, finished bottom of the Premier Division upon reaching the top flight.
 League reconstruction spared them from relegation, but they finished one from bottom in 1986–87 and were demoted back to the First Division.
 In 1990, whilst still a First Division club, they reached the Scottish Cup semi-final.
-In the early 1993, the club were brought to greater attention when their shirts were sponsored by the local pop group Wet Wet Wet.
+In early 1993, the club attracted greater attention when their shirts were sponsored by the local pop group Wet Wet Wet.